elastic/search-ui/packages/search-ui-workplace-search-connector/README.md

 This Connector is used to connect Search UI to Elastic's [Workplace Search](https://www.elastic.co/workplace-search/) API.

-> ⚠️ This is a technical preview of the Workplace Search connector for Search UI.
+> ⚠️ Workplace Search connector for Search UI is currently in technical preview status.
 It is not ready for production use. ⚠️

 ## Usage